veronika-simic/docker/Notes.md

 docker stop container_id
 docker kill container_id
-docker exec -it container_id command --> allows us to execute an additional command inside the running container
+docker exec -it container_id command --> allows us to execute an additional command inside the running container docker build .  --> give our Dockerfile to docker CLI docker build -t sometag . --> this way we can name our image what ever we want docker run -p 8080:8080 image_name --> port mapping, move the request from this port on local machine to the request on the docker container by the same port number